 For his work on behalf of his fellow members, Senator Mattera has been presented with the Order Sons of Italy in America’s Golden Lion Award as 2019’s Labor Leader of the Year as well as the PBA Columbia’s 2012 Labor Leader of the Year.
-He has also led the way for the younger generation of union employees by serving 25 years as a board member on the apprenticeship program at Plumbers Local Union #200 to improve their opportunities and to ensure that our region has a qualified workforce.
+Mario has also led the way for the younger generation of union employees by serving 25 years as a board member on the apprenticeship program at Plumbers Local Union #200 to improve the opportunities of our young workers and to ensure that our region has a qualified workforce.

-He was also recently honored by the Paige Keely Foundation for his work to protect the young residents of Long Island and by Celebrate St. James for his work in his hometown.
+Mario was also recently honored by the Paige Keely Foundation for his work to protect the young residents of Long Island and by the Celebrate St. James for his work in his hometown.

-His work with the Smithtown Advisory Board was part of their successful effort to work with former Senator John Flanagan to secure millions in state funding for sewers in the area.
-This funding will soon deliver sewers in the Smithtown, Kings Park and St. James business districts to protect the environment while also enhancing business opportunities for local business owners – leading to more jobs for those in the area.
+Mario’s work with the Smithtown Advisory Board was part of their successful effort to work with former Senator John Flanagan to secure millions in state funding for sewers in the area.
+This funding will soon help deliver sewers in the Smithtown, Kings Park and St. James business districts to protect our environment while also enhancing business opportunities for local business owners, leading to more jobs for those in the area.

 While Mario has undertaken these efforts for the betterment of his community, he is proud to have been recognized by the Children’s Museum at Hallock Farm, St. Catherine of Siena Medical Center and the Ward Melville Heritage Organization for his efforts.